salejandro/Genetics-Genomics/Practical3.md

 3. Sometimes the code you have to enter in the terminal requires entering and leaving directories, please, write all the commands in the code blocks correctly (including `mkdir` `cd` and `cd ..` commands).

 4. When in the code block there are several lines that start with ($) or (>>>) (=different commands), execute one by one (of course, without writing the terminal symbols)

+5. In the `Python3` console, the simbol `...` means that the console wait for you to introduce a new line (e.g. in loops). **Remember that in `Python` indentation is essential to structure the code**, respect all indented lines in code blocks and in the script.

+6. In many cases the output of a command appears in the code block just below the executed command.
+Do not confuse with a new command to ejecute, just check your results and compare.

 ---